cai-layer/cai-landingpage/src/content/docs/troubleshooting/common-issues.md

 - Make sure you have enough disk space
 - Try quitting and relaunching Cai — the download resumes where it left off
 - Check the `~/Library/Application Support/Cai/models/` directory for partial downloads

+## App freezes or slows down after copying large text

+Cai limits clipboard processing to ~10,000 characters (~2,500 words) to prevent performance issues.
+If you copy very large documents, Cai silently truncates the text.
+This is by design — Cai is optimized for short-to-medium text selections, not full documents.